 - After passing this point the aircraft shall maintain a gradient of climb not less than 4% to an altitude of not less than 4000ft and

 - Aircraft must stay within the departure route (NPR) to 4,000ft.

 The climb rates will vary because aircraft climb at different rates depending on factors such as the type of aircraft, weather conditions or how fully laden they are.
 For example, bigger aircraft such as the Airbus A380s will climb more slowly compared with smaller aircraft such as an A319 or A320, and therefore they may be lower than a smaller aircraft in the same position.

 Aircraft not following a departure route

 On occasions planes are directed to take a different route by Air Traffic Control the air traffic controller or to leave the NPR below 4,000ft.
 This could be for a number of reasons such as thunderstorms, severe weather conditions or another aircraft such as a police helicopter that is flying within the departure route.

 Late running departures

-Although there is not an imposed ban on planes landing or taking off at night, the Government places tight restrictions on the number of flights that can operate at night.
-Generally speaking there are no scheduled departures between 23:00 and 06.00 but we know there are times when flights do departure late causing disruption to the local communities.
+Although there is not an imposed ban on planes landing or taking off at night, Heathrow is heavily restricted by the Government in terms of the numbers and types of aircraft that are allowed to operate at night.
+Generally speaking, there are no scheduled departures between 23:00 and 06.00 but we know there are times when flights do depart late causing disruption to local communities.
 To address this, we have made it one of the steps to tackle as part of our Blueprint for Noise Reduction.

-Unfortunately sometimes extreme weather conditions can also have an impact on our operations which can mean that the number of departures that are able to take off each hour has to be reduced for safety reasons.
-The knock-on effect of this means that the normal schedule is significantly impacted and in order for us to recover from the disruption, some departures are allowed to operate later than usual.
-In exceptional circumstances like this, we have to be granted dispensation by the DfT in order to operate flights during these hours.
+Unfortunately, extreme weather conditions such as strong winds, fog or thunderstorms can also have an impact on our operations.
+This can mean that the number of departures that are able to take off each hour has to be reduced for safety reasons.
+The knock-on effect of this is that the normal schedule can be significantly impacted and in order for us to recover from the disruption, some departures are allowed to operate later than usual.